 - Stay out late at the park to see the sunset

 INSIDER TIP: Whistler’s parks can get very busy, especially at the weekends.
 Consider visiting midweek, or at off-peak times like first thing in the morning and in the evening.
-Paid parking is being introduced this summer (the money goes right back into paying for more transit to reduce congestion and pollution), so we’d suggest biking, walking, or taking the bus to the parks.
+Paid parking has been introduced (the money goes right back into paying for more transit to reduce congestion and pollution), so we’d suggest biking, walking, or taking the bus to the parks.

 5. Enjoy the Journey

 Instead of just choosing the quickest way to get from A to B, consider the journey itself.
 Whistler has a 46-kilometre, car-free Valley Trail system that weaves its way around parks, lakes and neighbourhoods.
 Exploring slowly means you might spot something you’ve never seen before like a hidden trail to a beautiful cove of trees, an empty dock on the lake, a charging waterfall, a sculpture or public art piece.
 Take a read of Walks on the Mild Side for some inspiration on where you can wander in Whistler.